0 / 0

 • The detected data class, which is the best matching data class for the column as detected by the analysis.

 • The confidence score of the assigned data class.
 The confidence of a data class is the percentage of nonnull values that match the data class.
 Several data classes are more generic identifiers that are detected and assigned at a column level.
 These data classes are assigned when a more specific data class could not be identified at a value level.
-Generic identifiers will always have a confidence of 100% and include the following data classes: Code, Date, Identifier, Indicator, Quantity, and Text.
+Generic identifiers will always have a confidence of 100% and include the following data classes: Code, Identifier, Indicator, Quantity, and Text

 • A list of all data classes that were detected during analysis in descending order, with the best match (the highest confidence) at the top.
 For each data class, the confidence score and the data class priority are shown.